 Frequently Asked Questions about Sedation Dentistry

 By now, you’ve probably heard that most people go under a form of sedation for procedures like tooth extraction or other surgeries.
 But did you know that you can use other types of sedation dentistry for less severe procedures?
 Appletree Dental for Kids offers a wide range of sedation and sleep dentistry options for those who are particularly nervous about visiting us.
 While we do everything in our power to make your child’s visit as comfortable as possible, we also provide these safe and effective options.
-Learn more about sedation dentistry in our Newmarket, North York, Stoney Creek, and Don Mills, ON offices.
+Learn more about sedation dentistry in our Appletree North York – Don Mills Office, Appletree North York – Willowdale Office, Newmarket, and Stoney Creek, ON offices.
 When you’re ready, contact one of our offices to schedule an appointment for your child.

 Who is it for?